Kodariganesh/Infosys-Springboard-Internship/README.md

 •	Utilize AI to suggest responses based on ticket content, reducing response time and improving consistency.
 ### Integrations
-•	Integrate with various CRM and support tools to streamline ticket management.
+•	Integrate with various Zapier and Webhook tools to streamline ticket management.

 •	Ensure seamless data flow between different systems to provide a unified view of customer interactions
 ## conclusion